 Most would agree that a blighted house will impact a neighborhood, beyond the obvious unattractiveness and potential lowering of property values of proximate homes, by taking away the motivation of others to maintain their properties or make improvements.
 Blight in Venango County was propelled in the 1980’s when the out-migration of many businesses lead to consistent population decline, which has continued for nearly four decades.
 A 2009 housing study revealed that Venango County has a significant overage of homes, with twice as many as needed to support median income families.

-Addressing thPicture1is overage is challenging and expensive, but without a doubt necessary.
+Addressing this overage is challenging and expensive, but without a doubt necessary.
 The burden typically falls on the local municipality, once a property has declined to the extent that rehabilitation is unrealistic.
 The sad alternative is that properties fall into the hands of absentee owners, slumlords, or those who use the building for illegal activities.
 The cost of demolishing a home is often more than $15,000.

 Maintaining the housing stock of a community is good for business!
 With the surge in local hiring, there is a renewed interest in attracting people to relocate to Venango County.
 Those looking to work here place high priority on living in clean, attractive, and, most importantly, safe neighborhoods.
 While home rehabilitation may not obviously seem like economic development, communities that can provide good housing stock are most likely to attract workers.